December 7, 2018

 A happy installer makes for an efficient installation and a happy owner.

-I received the narrow 11-1/2″ mounting center mounts for the aft side of the engine from my engine supplier, Sound Marine Diesel, who cheerfully sent them at my request earlier in the week.
+I received the narrow 11-1/2″ mounting center mounts for the aft side of the engine from my engine supplier, who had sent them at my request earlier in the week.
 All I had to do was send back the 14″ original mounts from the engine.
 Lifting the engine from its shipping crate with my crane, I unbolted the original mounts and installed the replacements in their stead.
 These mounts would allow the engine to sit properly on the new foundations in the narrow hull.

 During the layout of the foundations, and the adjustment of the after mounts to the narrower width, I noticed on the engine drawings that the narrow mount centers were slightly closer to the aft end of the engine (the reference point being the face of the transmission coupling), about 1/4″ further aft than the 14″ mounts.
 This wasn’t a big change, but it was enough for me to note pending arrival of the actual mounts, and also enough that I didn’t want to rely on the template alone in order to physically mark and mount the flexible mounts before engine installation.
 I’d marked and drilled the new holes in my template for the narrower aft mounts using the same transverse layout line that I’d originally used for the 14″ mounts, and only afterwards had I noticed the discrepancy on the drawing.
 For shame.